barcesat/stxros/README.md

  In order to start the robot movement you need to execute the following in your terminal window:

- - Make sure to be in the workspace directory. ('stxros')
+ - Make sure to be in the workspace directory. ('stxros_ws')

  - Staring the ROS system with the 'er9' robot connected:

         roslaunch stx_control run_er9.launch mc_ip:=132.68.161.26

-Where 132.68.161.26 is the IP of the mc.
-There is also an option to change the default value of mc\_ip in src/stx_control/launch/run_er9.launch in which case you do not need to enter a value externally
+_Where 132.68.161.26 is the IP of the mc.
+There is also an option to manually change the default value of mc\_ip by editing the file src/stx_control/launch/run_er9.launch in which case you do not need to enter a value externally_

  - In case a robot is not connected we provide a 'simulation' mod which can be started by executing: